 No medical life insurance is a good choice for Canadians who have:

-People use no medical life insurance to:
+No medical life insurance is used to: